 My work, including cards and prints at most venues, may be seen widely across East Anglia at country and County Shows (art marquees) and also in Natural World Art Society Gallery, Banham Zoo (now located on the approach to the Zoo so Admission is no longer required), and The Bond Street Shop, Hingham, Norfolk.

-This year (2018) I was most honoured to receive a Bronze Citation for my painting "Bitterns at Minsmere" at The Wildlife Art Society International's Annual Exhibition at Nature In Art.
+In 2018 I was most honoured to receive a Bronze Citation for my painting "Bitterns at Minsmere" at The Wildlife Art Society International's Annual Exhibition at Nature In Art.

 A portrait is a fantastic way to capture memories of your treasured animal.
 For a friendly and informal discussion about your requirements please contact me.
 All I need in order to enable me to paint your commission is a selection of clear copyright free images of your proposed subject.
 Please see Commissions pages for more details.

 Associate Member of the Society of Equestrian Artists